AislinnRay/no-db-project/README.md

 ## Application Concept and Wireframe
 ### Application Concept
 - This is a recipe displaying and creating app
-- We will be utilizing the edamamAPI for recipe data
+- We will be utilizing an array of objects with recipes.
+Later edamamAPI may be used for recipe data.
 - Full CRUD
     - GET: get all recipes
     - POST: retrieved recipes will be posted to our array
-    - PUT: Give the recipe a name
+    - PUT: Give the recipe a new title or make a new one.
     - DELETE: remove recipes that we do not want
 ### Functionality
 - We want a header at the top of the page to display the name of our app